Leeds North (UK Parliament constituency): Boundaries

 1885–1918: The Municipal Borough of Leeds wards of Headingley and North West, and parts of the wards of Brunswick, North, and North East.

 1918–1950: Parts of the County Borough of Leeds wards of Brunswick, Headingley, North, and North West.

-1950–1955: The County Borough of Leeds wards of North, Roundhay, and Woodhouse.
+1950–1951: The County Borough of Leeds wards of North, Roundhay, and Woodhouse.

+1951–1955: The County Borough of Leeds wards of Allerton, Moortown, Roundhay, and Woodhouse.

 History

 The constituency was created in 1885 by the Redistribution of Seats Act 1885, and was first used in the general election of that year.
 Leeds had previously been represented by two MPs (1832–1868) and three MPs (1868–1885).
 From 1885 it was represented by five single-member constituencies: Leeds Central, Leeds East, Leeds North, Leeds South and Leeds West.
 The constituencies of Morley, Otley and Pudsey were also created in 1885.